andref2015/New-Yorker-Style-Rewriter/README.md

 ════════ ⋆★⋆ ════════

 To set up this script, you do NOT need to be a tech pro.
-No coding skills are required.
-I didn't even know how to code myself when I asked ChatGPT to write the code for me.
+No coding skills are required — I didn't even know how to code myself when I asked ChatGPT to write the code for me.
+That's right, I was too lazy to learn how to code, so I just asked a computer to do it for me.

 Here's how to get started: